simon-xia/tiny_cdecl/README.md

 ![Alt text](./example_output.png)

-more details shown in example.c
+more details about usage are shown in example.c  :)